bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Applications

-To illustrate the usage of \CRANpkg{bqror} package on real data applications, we estimate and recreate the results for the educational attainment and tax policy applications presented in \citet{Rahman-2016}.
-While the educational attainment study displays the implementation of ordinal quantile regression in $OR_{I}$ model, the tax policy study highlights the use of ordinal quantile regression in $OR_{II}$ model.
+In this section, we consider the educational attainment and tax policy applications from Rahman (2016) to demonstrate the real data applications of the proposed \CRANpkg{bqror} package.
+While the educational attainment study displays the implementation of ordinal quantile regression in \(OR_{I}\) model, the tax policy study highlights the use of ordinal quantile regression in \(OR_{II}\) model.
 Data for both the applications are included as a part of the \CRANpkg{bqror} package.